nasa/nos3/docs/wiki/STF_ConOps.md

 * Level 0 - Mission Objectives
   * L0-01: STF shall collect science over the United States: Continental United States (CONUS), Alaska (AK), and Hawaii (HI).
-  * L0-02: STF shall not collect science anywhere except over the United States.
+  * L0-02: STF shall limit science collection to near the United States.
   * L0-03: STF shall have automated on-board science with fault detection and correction.
   * L0-04: STF shall collect science data for a duration of at least 3 months.
   * L0-05: STF shall get all science data to the ground in under 24 hours from collection.